francescopatane96/eNERVE/README.md

  12. Output generation module
  ***

- ### Instructions for stand-alone usage with docker: under development
+ ### :accessibility: Instructions for stand-alone usage with docker :accessibility:

 eNERVE can be used as a stand-alone version taking advantage of [Docker](https://www.docker.com/) and [Docker-compose](https://docs.docker.com/engine/reference/commandline/compose/) in linux systems.

 1) install Docker following [these instructions](https://docs.docker.com/engine/install/) and [the post-installation procedure](https://docs.docker.com/engine/install/linux-postinstall/)